Sanele-Zondo/Laptop-Data-Analysis-Categorization-and-Discount-System/README.md

 *Discount system is a structured approach for offering reductions in price on products or services.
 This system can be implemented in various ways depending on the business model, objectives, and customer behavior*

 #### Implement a discount strategy based on certain criteria.

--- Use conditional logic to apply discounts to the Price column:
+Use conditional logic to apply discounts to the Price column:
-*Clearance sale of 15%*
+-*Clearance sale of 15%*
-*Sale of 10% excluding products in clearance sale*
+-*Sale of 10% excluding products in clearance sale*

 #### New Column Created:
 *Discounted Price – Calculated by applying the discount to the original price.*